Asthma treatment in Minnesota and western Wisconsin

 Asthma is a lung disease that causes air passages to swell.
 It narrows your airways and makes them more sensitive to irritants.
 Common irritants include allergens, air pollution, hot or cold weather and vigorous exercise.

 Living with asthma can feel frustrating and limiting.
 We’re here to help you manage your asthma so it doesn’t get in the way of your daily activities.
 Our board-certified doctors and asthma specialists work closely with you to make sure you understand your triggers and have an action plan that’s helping you improve.

-Our asthma specialists are available at clinics throughout the Twin Cities and western Wisconsin.
+Our asthma specialists are available at clinics in Minnesota and western Wisconsin.
 This includes two allergy and asthma specialty clinics where our team of specialists helps treat and manage even the most difficult-to-control asthma conditions.
 At these locations, you can see an asthma specialist and an allergist in one visit if you have both conditions.